by Sharon Burton and Bonni Graham Gonzalez.

 About Sharon Burton

-Sharon Burton works remotely for a cybersecurity company as a principal content strategist and teaches part-time at University of California, Riverside in the Engineering department.
-Leveraging her graduate cultural anthropology education, her career has been built around making content and content development easier for both the business and the consumers of the content.
+Sharon Burton consults as a technical content strategist and teaches part time at the University of California, Riverside, in the Bourns College of Engineering.
+Leveraging her graduate cultural anthropology education, her career has been built around making content and content development easier for both businesses and content consumers.
 In that time, she’s also taught upwards of 8,000 people in corporate and university level courses.

-In her spare time, she knits, sews, cooks, grows food, bakes bread, and rides her bike, can be found on the back of a motorcycle, and, pandemic allowing, goes to the gym.
-Two or three nights a week, Sharon teaches baby engineers to communicate at the University of California, Riverside, as part of the engineering program.
+In her spare time, she knits, sews, cooks, grows food, bakes bread, and rides her bike.
+Three or more nights a week, Sharon teaches baby engineers to communicate at the University of California, Riverside, as part of the engineering program.

 She is the author of 8 Steps to Amazing Webinars.